-Age was broken into five groups.
-Scores across all age groups were examined controlling for candidates' highest qualifications.
 Scores for candidates with school leaver qualifications generally showed negative correlations with age.
 It is more difficult to interpret the scores of those with HE qualifications as there is clearly some confusion amongst some candidates here (1000+ candidates report themselves as below the age of 20).
-However it would appear that the negative correlation above is ameliorated somewhat in the graduate candidate population.
+However it would appear that the negative correlation above is ameliorated somewhat in the graduate candidate population - older graduates performing better than older school leavers.